shaan-shah/shaan-shah.github.io/_pages/books.md

 + Social Life of Animals - Sukanya Dutta
 + The Very Best of the Common Man - R.K.
 Laxman
 + The Why Axis: Hidden Motives and the Undiscovered Economics of Everyday Life
++ The Power Law: Venture Capital and the Making of the New Future